tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 - NEW: Tweener now has a 'group' parameter that can be used to only enable/disable only certain tweens on the same object.
 - NEW: UIButtonTween has been changed to use more descriptive properties.
 Check your UIButtonTweens and update their properties after upgrading.
 - NEW: Examples 1, 5 and 6 have been adjusted to use the new features.
+- FIX: Scrolling speed should now be consistent even at low framerates.
 - FIX: Shader fixes.

 1.32: